ClaudioMota/BugTestsRocket/README.md

 For the framework to work, the project should follow some basic guidelines and standards.

 - Tests macros are state machines: Once you call a test macro the state is set, so the macros don't follow your scope structure.
 See `Pitfalls` section.
-- Test code != source code: tests may refer to source hearders, but their must binaries not be the same.
+- Test code != source code: tests may refer to source hearders, but their binaries must not be the same.
-- Each test file is a final executable: That means that test binaries should not be linked to other binaries that implement a main function.
+- Each test file is a final executable: Test binaries should not be linked to other binaries that implement a main function.
-- Test output directory: All tests must be output to a test binary directory, so that the test runner can detect and run them automatically.
+- Test output directory: All tests must be output to a test binary only directory, so that the test runner can detect and run them automatically.
-- `tests/test.c` is the runner: This is just a convention, you should write a main function for running the all tests on this file.
+- `tests/test.c` is the runner: This is just a convention, this file will have a main function that will run all tests.
+See `Tests runner` section.
+- 🐛 Tests(only) 🚀: Helper functions must be written outside the 🐛 🚀 guards as the whole framework is just hacky syntax suggar.

 ### API
-The framework provides (though `test.h`) a set of functions and macros for you to write your tests.
+The framework provides (through `test.h`) a set of functions and macros for you to write your tests.
 The file `test.h` has a naming convention in which identifiers prefixed with underscore (`_`) are meant to be private and used only inside the header itself.
 All other public macros and functions are designed to be used by the end user when writing tests.
 The available public API is: